Imagine Your Amazing Life

 Marymount alumni have achieved success in a wide range of behavioral science fields including sports psychology, rehabilitation services, speech-language pathology and child health.
 Former students are researchers, drug and alcohol counselors, social workers and psychotherapists, and work for organizations such as Cedars-Sinai Medical Center, Department of Social Services, the Callier Center for Communication Disorders, and the Institute of Applied Behavior Analysis.
 Your amazing life comes into view with a Marymount California University Bachelor’s Degree in Psychology.

 The Marymount California University Psychology degree will provide you with a solid foundation of knowledge and experience.
 Your classes will be small in size, which will allow you to fully engage in learning–including case study presentations, discussion and reflection on what you’ve learned.
 You will receive individual faculty mentoring and targeted advising from your professors.
-The University’s Oceanview and Waterfront campuses, with their close proximity to Los Angeles and all its diversity, afford Psychology students many unique opportunities, including practical internships, where you can apply what you’ve learned in the classroom and make valuable connections with professionals in the field of psychology.
+The University’s Oceanview campus, with its close proximity to Los Angeles and all its diversity, afford Psychology students many unique opportunities, including practical internships, where you can apply what you’ve learned in the classroom and make valuable connections with professionals in the field of psychology.
 Our goal is to graduate students who are prepared for the working world or graduate school–with an impressive resume and a unique e-portfolio of their accomplishments.

 Build a Solid Foundation

 Whether you are planning to pursue graduate study or to work in the field of psychology, the Bachelor of Arts in Psychology at Marymount California University will prepare you for what lies ahead.
 The curriculum has been designed to align with the American Psychological Association’s (APA) Guidelines for the Undergraduate Psychology Major.
 This means that you will be taking courses and developing skills that the APA feels are critical to the study of psychology.
 These guidelines were developed to reflect best practices in the field of psychology and represent the recommendations of psychologists from across the country.
-In the freshman and sophomore years, students will build an educational foundation in Psychology and the Liberal Arts that will prepare you for upper division studies.
+In the freshman and sophomore years, students will build an educational foundation in Psychology and core competencies that will prepare you for upper division studies.

 Apply What You Learn